11philip22/extract-shellcode/readme.md

 - The tester does not apply mitigations (no DEP/CFG bypass), so only run known-safe shellcode.
 - CI/tests are not provided; use `cargo clippy` and `cargo fmt` locally if desired.

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/cool-feature`)
+3. Commit your changes (`git commit -m 'Add some cool feature'`)
+4. Push to the branch (`git push origin feature/cool-feature`)
+5. Open a Pull Request

 ## Support

 If this crate saves you time or helps your work, support is appreciated: